Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 ##### Assign a product a category

-You can categorize a product in order to help API Providers organize products in the Marketplace so that API Consumers can quickly find them.
+Products are categorized to help API providers organize products in the Marketplace, making it easy for API consumers to quickly find them.
+To assign a product a category, first find it's logical name and then update the product to use it.

-We will assume that the category that you want to assign a product already exists.
-If it doesn't then see the section ~~~~ REF TO "Assigned an asset a category" in the asset catalog ~~~~.

-You can find a category by finding it's logical name and updating the product to use it.
-First we will query the API Server to get the resource details of the category to be assigned to the product, in this case the category we want to use has the ```title``` called ```OpenBanking```.
-Use this command to get the category resource and store it to disk:
+Run the following command to query the API Server to get the resource details of the category to be assigned to the product, in this case the category we want to use has the `title` called `OpenBanking`, and store it to disk:

 ```bash
 axway central get category -q "title==OpenBanking" -o json > category-details.json
 ```

-Now that we have the category we can update the product using the following commands:
+Run the following command to update the product:

 ```bash
 #!/bin/bash